- Enrolment Services

 Department of Psychiatry

 Listening to One Another to Grow Strong (LTOA) is a community-driven and culturally-adapted program for Indigenous youth and their families.

 Follow this link to learn about LTOA's community partners.

 - Ashukin Program

 This program allows 40 graduate and undergraduate nursing students to work with Indigenous partners doing health promotion projects.
-Partners include the Native Friendship Center of Montreal, Riverside Elder’s Lodge Kanesatake, Native Women’s Shelter of Montreal, Projet Autochtone du Québec, Wemotaci (a rural Atikamekw community), Kawawachikamach (a rural northern Naskapi community), and Survival School in Kahnawá:ke.
+Partners include the Native Friendship Center of Montreal, the Riverside Elder’s Lodge Kanesatà:ke, the Native Women’s Shelter of Montreal, Projets Autochtones du Québec, Wemotaci (an Atikamekw community), Kawawachikamach (a northern Naskapi community), and the Survival School in Kahnawá:ke.

 For more information, contactjodi.tuck [at] mcgill.ca ( Jodi Tuck).

 BrainReach North is an online science-education resource developed and run by graduate students in the Integrated Program in Neuroscience at McGill.
 These students provide fun, interactive, neuroscience-based learning materials for teachers and students in remote areas who wish to enrich their science program and teaching.

 The School of Continuing Studies offers programs for First Nations and Inuit in collaboration with The Office of First Nations and Inuit Education (OFNIE).